 How do I find the fastest internet in Fort Worth?

-The fastest internet speeds offered in Fort Worth, 1000 Mbps, is provided by Spectrum, AT&T Fiber and Viasat Internet (formerly Exede).
+The fastest internet speeds offered in Fort Worth, 1000 Mbps, is provided by Spectrum, EarthLink Fiber, and AT&T Fiber.
 If fiber-optic speeds are what you are looking for, make sure to check if these providers’ fiber plans are available in your area.

 Should I bundle TV or phone service in Fort Worth?